WebexCC/webexcc.github.io/_pages/Pebble.md

 <!-- {%endraw%} -->

 Returns a single digit number that seems random.
-Behind the scenes, we are divifing our Epoch in Ms by 10 and return the remainder.
+Behind the scenes, we are using the modulus operator to divide our Epoch in Ms by 10 and return the remainder.
 Use 100 for a 2 digit number, and 1000 for a 3 digit number and so on.
 Useful for "Randomising" the start offset of music on hold, so you don't play the same 10 second clip of music repeatedly.

 <img src="../assets/images/Pebbleplayground/randnum.png" height="400" />